 Find security risk and code quality in your PHP application.

-PHP rule the web with around 80% of the market share.
+PHP rules the web, with around 80% of the market share.
 It’s everywhere – WordPress, Joomla, Lavarel, Drupal, etc.

-PHP core is secure but there are a lot more on top of this which you might be using, and that might be vulnerable.
-After the development of a site or complex web application, most of the developers and site owner focus on functionality, design, SEO and they forget the essential component – security.
+PHP core is secure, but there are a lot more on top of this, which you might be using, and that might be vulnerable.
+After the development of a site or complex web application, most of the developers and site owners focus on functionality, design, SEO, and they forget the essential component – security.

 PHP Malware Finder (PMF) is a self-hosted solution to help you find possible malicious codes in the files.
-It is known to detect dodgy, encoders, obfuscators, webshells code.
+It is known to detect dodgy, encoders, obfuscators, web shellcode.

 PMF leverage YARA, so you need that as a pre-requisite to run the test.